Edit 10 Jan 2019: RadioMedix and Curium Announce FDA Fast Track Designation For 64Cu-Dotatate. Read more byclicking here.

 Bristol – Bristol Oncology Centre

-Anecdotal mention of Leicester and Newcastle but waiting to hear confirmation.
+Anecdotal mention of Leicester but waiting to hear confirmation.

 On 9 July 2018.
 The Scottish Medicines Consortium (NICE equivalent) has approved lutetium 177Lu (Lutathera) for patients in NHS Scotland.
 Good news for Scotland once their hospitals have the capability to deliver.
 Scottish patients would then not need to travel to England for the NHS Scotland funded treatment.
 Read more here.